Table of Contents[Hide][Show]

 - Family-Friendly Boise Hotel

 Planning a trip to Idaho?
 Include a visit to Boise, the state’s capital.
 Why?
-There are tons of fun things to do with kids.
+There are tons of fun things to do in Boise with kids.
 Get up close and personal with a giraffe.
 Take a relaxing bike ride along the Boise River.
 Or sample the tastes of Spain in the Basque Market.
 Boise’s a walkable city that pairs a hip urban vibe with small town charm.

 The writer was hosted for this trip.